Parkinson's

 All these genes are under the influence of epigenetic machinery that regulates their expression in different tissues and may contribute to the selective neurodegeneration of dopaminergic neurons in the substantia nigra.

-Parkinson's disease is a genetically complex disease caused by the interaction of multiple environmental factors and variations in different genes.
+Parkinson's disease is a genetically complex disease produced by the interaction of multiple environmental factors and variations in different genes.
 These genetic variants determine susceptibility or resistance to the disease and response to treatment.

 Due to the interaction between genes and environment, complex diseases can be prevented by acting on environmental factors with an appropriate prevention plan.